Fuji Television

 The current incarnation of Fuji Television was established in October 2008.
 Fuji Media Holdings is the former Fuji Television founded in 1957 renamed as a result of a restructuring.
 In the early days of Fuji TV's broadcasting, its ratings were in the middle of all Tokyo stations for quite some time.
 In the early 1980s, the ratings of Fuji TV rose sharply.
-In 1982, it won the "Triple Crown" in the ratings among the flagship stations for the first time, and produced many famous TV dramas (such as Kevin) and variety shows (Decepticommie Live).
+In 1982, it won the "Triple Crown" in the ratings among the flagship stations for the first time, and produced many famous TV dramas and variety shows.
 In 1997, Fuji Television moved from Kawata-cho, Shinjuku District to Odaiba, the sub-center of Rinkai, Tokyo, which led to the development of the Odaiba area, which was almost empty at that time.
 After the 2010s, the ratings of Fuji TV dropped sharply, and now the household ratings rank fifth among all stations in Tokyo.
 But on the other hand, Fuji TV is also a TV station with more diversified operations in the Japanese TV industry and a higher proportion of income from departments outside the main business.
 In addition, Fuji TV is the first TV station in Japan to broadcast and produce locally-made animated series made specifically to be televised.

-Offices

-The headquarters are located at 2–4–8, Daiba in Minato, Tokyo.
-The Kansai office is found at Yomiuri TV Kyōbashi Building, Shiromi, Chūō-ku, Osaka.
-The Nagoya office is found at Telepia, Higashi-sakura, Higashi-ku, Nagoya.
-The Japanese television station also has 12 bureau offices in other parts of the world in locations in countries such as France, Russia, United States, Indonesia, China, Thailand and the UK.